vaheminasyan2/liri-node-app/README.md

 If no song is provided then its will default to "The Sign" by Ace of Base.

 3. `node liri.js movie-this '<movie name here>'`.
 This will output the following information to your terminal:
       * Title of the movie.
       * Year the movie came out.
       * IMDB Rating of the movie.
       * Rotten Tomatoes Rating of the movie.
       * Country where the movie was produced.
       * Language of the movie.
       * Plot of the movie.
       * Actors in the movie.
 If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

 4. `node liri.js do-what-it-says`.
-This will make LIRI to take the text inside of random.txt and then use it to call one of LIRI's commands depending on the text.
-The text suppposed to be in the same format as we call liri's functions for song, movie or concert.
+This will make LIRI to take the text inside of `random.txt` and then use it to call one of LIRI's commands depending on the text.
+The text is suppposed to be in the same format as one of liri's functions for song, movie or concert.

 In addition to logging the data to terminal/bash window, we output the data to a .txt file called `log.txt`, appending each command we run to the that file.